 Devonport also has plenty of places to stay, making it a great base to explore the many treasures of the region.

 Devonport is a 1-hr drive (98 km) west of Launceston.

 - Ride the Don River Railway steam train to Coles Beach

-- Explore Devonport's coastline by walking or cycling along Victoria Parade to the Bluff
+- Explore Devonport's coastline and walk or cycle along Victoria Parade to the Bluff